code-shaper/code-shaper-website/docs/getting-started/set-up-a-monorepo.md

 npm run dev

 # Point your browser to http://localhost:3000/ to make sure the app runs.

+# Run Storybook to make sure it works
+npm run storybook

+# Point your browser to http://localhost:6006/ to make sure Storybook runs.

 # Commit
 git add .